When an employee is struggling, here’s what the best managers do.

 That change, that improvement, is the goal, after all.

 💫 To have this conversation about underperformance, you’ll want to hold a one-on-one meeting with your direct report.
-Use our One-on-Ones Tool in Know Your Team to get hundreds of one-on-one meeting question suggestions just like this, to help prepare you to have this conversation – and future one-on-one conversations – well.
+Use our One-on-Ones Tool in Know Your Team to get hundreds of one-on-one meeting question suggestions just like this, and use the guidance in our Leadership Training Product to help prepare you to have this conversation – and future one-on-one conversations – well.
 Give Know Your Team a shot today.